AVSLab/basilisk/docs/source/Support/Developer/addSphinxDoc.rst

 - ``genericModule.h``
 - ``genericModule.i``

 Simply add the the desired module documentation as ``genericModule.rst`` to this folder.
-The :ref:`fswModuleTemplate` has a sample module documentation file that you can copy into your folder.
+The :ref:`cModuleTemplate` has a sample module documentation file that you can copy into your folder.
 This content will be parsed ahead of the module function descriptions.
 When running ``cmake`` the ``genericModule.rst`` file should be included in the IDE such as Xcode if the module is a C++ module.
 The ``*.rst`` is not shown in the IDE if it is a C-module.

 Adding Documentation to a Basilisk Folder